Amplify-Insurance/monorepo/subgraphs/README.md

 `CapitalPool`, `CatInsurancePool` and `PolicyNFT`.
 Each data source now has a `deployment` context so multiple deployments can be indexed by duplicating the entries in `subgraph.yaml` with different addresses and `deployment` names.
 Update the placeholder contract addresses before deployment.
+The manifest now includes a second `RiskManagerV2` data source that can be pointed at the new RiskManager contract.

 Entities include a `deployment` field allowing queries to filter by the originating deployment.